Need Insurance To Drive Someone Else’s Car?

 Even when your auto insurance policy corporation gives insurance for an approved borrower, you are the one who needs to deal with the ramifications.
-Although you weren’t driving, the declare is paid below your policy, so you are the one who experiences any relevant price increase.
 In effect, you are permitting an uninsured person to “borrow” your insurance plan as correctly as your vehicle, while solely you pay the economic charge if an accident occurs.
 Any costs that occur or accidents that happen you should make sure that person is held responsible.
 The only problem is that everything that happens is in your name so it will ruin your reputation towards your insurance company.

 Letting Someone Drive Your Car Without Insurance?